 Course work in this major centers on the development of algorithms, which are the formal procedures for problem solving.
 Solutions are implemented linguistically in software and mechanically in hardware by developing a student’s problem-solving ability through the algorithmic approach of organizing, synthesizing, and analyzing information.

-Students majoring in Computer Science may not major/minor in Computer Information Systems.
+It is available as a B.S. or minor.
+Students majoring in Computer Science may not major/minor in Information Systems.

 After transferring from Northeast State Community College to finish his bachelor’s at Milligan, Derrick Minor said Professor Teresa Carter has become a great mentor for him on his way to become a professional programmer.Read more

 View all details and course requirements for this program in the Milligan Catalog (link below).
 The Milligan academic catalog is the official, authoritative source for all academic requirements and policies.
 Any discrepancies in curricular requirements from other sources will default to the Catalog.

 3-Year Degree Option